Opportunity

 Knowledge, Skills and Experience

-• Minimum of 3 years' experience in a communications role; municipal experience an asset.
+• Minimum 3-5 years’ experience in an administrative role.

 Opportunity